FBakkensen/EngageIQ/README.md

 ## API Key Requirement

 EngageIQ requires a Google Gemini API key to function.
 You can obtain a key from [Google AI Studio](https://makersuite.google.com/app/apikey).
 Your API key is stored securely in your browser using Chrome's storage API and is only used to make requests to the Gemini API when you generate or adjust comments.

+## Gemini Model Selection

+EngageIQ allows you to choose from different Gemini AI models to tailor the experience to your needs:

+- **gemini-2.5-pro-exp-03-25**: Latest experimental model with advanced capabilities and highest quality responses.
+Best for complex content but has more restrictive rate limits (10 QPM, 60 QPD).

+- **gemini-2.0-flash** (Default): Offers a good balance of quality and performance with fast response times.
+Suitable for most users with moderate rate limits (60 QPM, 1,000 QPD).

+- **gemini-2.0-flash-lite**: Fastest response times optimized for efficiency.
+Slightly reduced quality but with the most generous rate limits (120 QPM, 2,000 QPD).

+- **gemini-1.5-pro**: Previous generation model with comprehensive understanding.
+Slower response times with restricted rate limits (10 QPM, 60 QPD).

+You can change your model selection at any time through the extension options page.

 ## Privacy Note